IPKNENN/SAPUI5_Crossnavigation/README.md

 # Navigation from Ui5 -> Elements

-It contains these simple three steps to recreate after you created the necessary Apps:
-Actually 4 if you want the launch page for testing.
+follow these 3 steps (4 steps if you include the launchpage for testing) to recreate the crossnavigation for custom ui5 to elements:

 | File or Folder         | Purpose                                                                          |
 | ---------------------- | -------------------------------------------------------------------------------- |